dusthillresident/rubish/README.md

   - Array
 - Basic numerical calculation functions
 - String handling, and basic string manipulation functions
+- You can use strings as byte arrays
 - Console i/o
 - File i/o
 - Error/exception trapping and handling